 The Australia Awards program to Africa offers Masters scholarships and short course awards to 21 countries.
 Our focus is on areas where Australia has world class expertise and existing development and economic interests.
 Australia Awards are open to high calibre, mid-level professional applicants from the public, private and community sectors (civil society).
 Our goal is to ensure 50 per cent of awards recipients are women and that people with disabilities have equality of access to Awards.

 Australia Award Scholarships are Masters-level awards undertaken at Australian universities.
 Australia Award Scholarships contribute to the long term objectives of developing countries by equipping Awardees with the skills and knowledge they need to drive change and achieve sustainable economic growth and social development.
 Scholarships are offered to emerging leaders from eligible countries in a variety of fields aligned with national development priorities and in which Australia has world class expertise.

-The Australia Awards Africa short courses are tailored short (6-8 weeks) post-graduate courses in sectors where Australia has recognised expertise and which are areas of priority to partner governments (agriculture, extractives and public policy).
-They are delivered through Australian registered training organisations, in partnership with African institutions to promote relevance, to approximately 22 countries.
+The Australia Awards in Africa short courses are tailored short (usually 6-8 weeks) post-graduate courses in sectors where Australia has recognised expertise and which are areas of priority to partner governments (agriculture, extractives and public policy).
+They are delivered through Australian registered training organisations, in partnership with African institutions, to 21 countries.
 Short courses also provide awardees with a broader set of skills and appreciation for gender equity, inclusive development, good governance, ethics and transparency.

 Australia Awards Alumni

 Australia Awards alumni represent an engaged and influential global network of leaders, advocates and change-makers.
-There are currently 5,500 African alumni of Australian Government scholarships, with a growing number occupying senior positions in government, regional organisations and in key commercial sectors.
+African alumni of Australian Government scholarships are a growing number occupying senior positions in government, regional organisations and in key commercial sectors.
 Australia Awards will continue to strengthen these enduring people-to-people links.